esphome/esphome-docs/components/output/esp32_dac.rst

 The DAC spans across two pins, each on its own channel: GPIO25 (Channel 1) and GPIO26 (Channel 2).

-The output level is a percentage of the board supply voltage (VDD_A) - generally this will be 3.3V.
+The output level is a percentage of the board supply voltage (VDD_A) - generally this will be 3.3 V.

 .. code-block:: yaml